 And with my appreciation for all of these creative ways of connecting, I know that I have missed connecting with people in person.
 I'm not sure what the difference is, but there seems to be a unique kind of energy that comes from being in the live presence of people.
 So as we, the world, start taking baby steps to emerge from social isolation, I want to focus on my feeling of gratitude for even small opportunities to connect with people in real life again.

 This journey out of isolation and into a new and unfamiliar world will be challenging.
 There are still so many uncertainties.
-And there have been many losses already and sure to be more.
+There have been many losses and there are sure to be more.
 Loss of lives, loss of dreams, of businesses, of livelihoods, of possessions and plans.
 We will be learning how to operate our lives in new ways.
 Change is challenging.
 Not many of us love making changes, especially if we liked the old way of doing things.
 So my question for this month is, how would you like to be with change?